codership/documentation/galeracluster/source/faq.rst

 There are a few forums on Galera and related software.
 On these forums, you can post questions to the community.
 It may take a little time, but you will usually receive responses to your posts.

 We have a forum in which the community, as well as our staff monitor and post responses:  `Codership Forum <http://galeracluster.com/community/>`_.
-Some of our partners maintain forums on Galera:  `FromDual <https://www.fromdual.com/forum/513>`_.
+Some of our partners maintain forums on Galera:  `FromDual Forum <https://www.fromdual.com/forum/513>`_.

 You can also post questions on forums unaffiliated with Codership or our partners:  `Stack Exchange (DBA Section) <https://dba.stackexchange.com/questions/tagged/galera>`_, `Stack Overflow <https://stackoverflow.com/questions/tagged/galera>`_,